UBC-iGEM/internal-wiki-2023-24/src/dry-lab/software/encoding.md

 5. Checksums
    - has been done by another iGEM team[^edinburgh]
-   - tells us if an error has occured, but can't correct for it
+   - tells us if an error has occurred, but can't correct for it
+   - given rotation based cipher, we could generate probability of likehood between two bases

 ### DNA Specific ECCs

-- HEDGES: corrects for insertions, deletions and substitutions
 - Rectangular correction codes[^edinburgh]
 - Someone's PhD[^phd]
 - Binary Golay code[^golay]:in ternary (like ours)